nfuhs/get-started-elm/part-two.md

 ```

-We need to create a Model which represents our JSON data in Elm :
+First you need to create a Model which represents your JSON data in Elm :

 #### TODO ELM CODE-JSON-1

-Then we need the write an decode function which lets us use the data inside the view:
+Then you need the write the decode function which lets you use the data inside the view:

 #### TODO ELM CODE-JSON-2

-After this we go on and write the decoder function so we can represent the data in Elm:
+After this go on and write the decoder function so we can represent the data in Elm:

 #### TODO ELM CODE-JSON-3